dpuelz/Quantitative-Reasoning-II/code/leader-assassination.md

   these questions by analyzing the data.
 Be sure to state your assumptions and provide a brief interpretation of the results.

+## Question 6

+To what extent is a successful assasination predictable?
+Fit a regression model and interpret.